-The disclosures of impairment of intangible assets with indefinite lives are included in notes 3, 8 and 21 to the consolidated financial statements.
+The accounting policies, significant accounting judgements and estimates, and disclosures of impairment of intangible assets with indefinite lives are included in notes 2.4, 3, 8 and 18 to the consolidated financial statements.
+We obtained management's approved five-year forecast and budget, compared forecasts to business plans and previous forecasts to actual results to assess management's forecasts.